 - Music Program Coordinator & Grade School Music Teacher

-Sylvie Desouches is a professional, classical musician with many hats: chamber singer and soloist, music teacher and youth choral conductor, lecturer in music history and French diction coach.
+Sylvie Desouches is a professional, classical chamber singer and soloist, music teacher and youth choral conductor, lecturer in music history and French diction coach.
 Her singing has taken her from children’s operas in San Francisco to professional choirs in Chicago.
 She sang with Bella Voce (an a cappella chamber choir) for 13 years and also with the Chicago Symphony Chorus, the Grant Park Symphony Chorus and several smaller chamber choirs, including six years in a solo quartet at Chicago Sinai Congregation.
 She gave pre-concert lectures for Ravinia Festival, the Civic Orchestra of Chicago and the Chicago Symphony Orchestra for many years.
 In 2015 she began working with the Chicago Symphony Chorus as a French diction coach.